 For each year, the compensation committee establishes each executive's LTI target award value, which for Messrs.
 D'Angelo and Campbell could range from 40% to 80% of the executive's base salary, and for Ms. Crochet could range from 30% to 60% of the executive's base salary.
 When establishing the NEOs' LTI target award range, the compensation committee, working with Blanchard, has evaluated the Company's and each executive's performance over the previous fiscal year, and also considered the competitive positioning of the value of LTI awards granted in prior years relative to our peers, with the goal of moving our executive's target award values closer to the median.
 Target level performance award values approximate to the midpoint of the range of each executive's base salary.
 In determining each executive's LTI target award value for 2023, the compensation committee evaluated performance over the prior year by reference to the results against budget of the following Company-wide core performance metrics used in the Annual Component of the AIP: diluted earnings per share, return on average assets, efficiency ratio and delinquencies.
 The LTI awards granted in 2023 are based on the Company's results for 2022; therefore, there is a lag between the date the award is granted and the performance period.
-After reviewing the Company's results for these metrics for 2023 shown in the table below.
+After reviewing the Company's results for these metrics for 2022, the compensation committee approved the LTI target award value for each of the executive officers for 2023 shown in the table below.